Jibbscript/dbminer-multi/README.md

 4. Push to the branch
 5. Create a new Pull Request

+## Security Notice

+This tool is intended for authorized security testing and educational purposes only.
+Unauthorized database scanning or data extraction may violate applicable laws and regulations.

 ## Disclaimer

 This tool is provided for educational and authorized testing purposes only.
 Users are responsible for ensuring compliance with applicable laws and regulations when using this tool.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.